YordanGeorgiev/qto/doc/md/features_doc.md

-## 4. RELIABILITY AND STABILITY
+## 4. STABILITY AND RELIABILITY

 ### 4.1.
+Absence of application crashing
+Due to the stable architecture based on the based web framework out there - Mojolicious, the qto crashes experienced during the last years of operation have been extremely rare.
+Qto is vertically integrated - once you have installed the full stack according to the latest released version the probability of experiencing an application crash are less than 0,01% of the time.

+### 4.2.
 Daily backups
 Daily backups are taken after the first shell action, run for the day, the daily backups oneliner could be scheduled via crontab as well.

-### 4.2.
+### 4.3.
 Logging
-The application supports fully configurable logging to STDOUT and STDERR , logfile via a single per instance configuration file.
+The application supports fully configurable audit logging to both console ( STDOUT, STDERR ) and file.

-### 4.3.
+### 4.4.
 Full backup to the cloud in less than 5 minutes
 A full backup for the data for the qto and/or another project database is doable in less than 5 minutes.

-### 4.4.
-Stability based on operational experience on the cloud since 2019
+### 4.5.
+Stability based on actual running in the cloud since 2019-01-01
 The main qto application instance has been up-and-running since the beginning of 2019 with receiving new versions in an average of 2 weeks per sprint.